nieklam/Getting-and-Cleaning-Data/README.md

 How the script run_analysis.r works

-These several step required to create a tidy data
+These several steps required to create a tidy data

 1)
 The training set and the test set are read.